Green Goddess Quinoa Salad – Recipe

 Serving suggestion…this is what mine looked like.
 Please note how loose the quinoa grains are.
-Other recipes suggest to use the instant pot to cook the quinoa for 1 minute, but I cooked mine on the stove top, so if you follow my cooking direction in this recipe, yours will turn out the same way…:-)
+Other recipes suggest using the instant pot to cook the quinoa for 1 minute, but I cooked mine on the stovetop, so if you follow my cooking direction in this recipe, yours will turn out the same way…:-)

 - 1 cup quinoa